 Pre-2020, an alarmist was someone who exaggerated a danger, thus needlessly causing worry or panic, while today it describes someone who justifiably raises the alarm about a global danger to the Earth’s biosphere.
 In The Alarmist: Fifty Years Measuring Climate Change (THWUP), which won the E.H.
 McCormick Prize for a best first work of General Non-Fiction, Dave Lowe explains what he’s learned from 50 years of climate research and why he’s hopeful young people can make a difference.

-Disability activist Kera Sherwood-O’Regan (contributor to Climate Aotearoa, published by Allen & Unwin) invites us all to consider how climate change will impact on health and community participation, particularly for those who are already marginalised.
+PLEASE NOTE: Disability activist Kera Sherwood-O’Regan (contributor to Climate Aotearoa, published by Allen & Unwin) is no longer able to attend.

 Buy the pukapuka here:

 Paul Tapsell: Kainga: People, Land & Belonging | Mike Joy: Mountains To Sea | Dave Lowe: The Alarmist - Fifty Years Measuring Climate Change | Climate Aotearoa (ed.
 Helen Clark, featuring Kera Sherwood-O'Regan)

 Catch up on the kōrero with our 2022 Pukapuka Talks podcast: